memfault/interrupt/_drafts/gdb-python-api-pypi-packages.md

 - Read and execute the system `gdbinit` file located at `/usr/share/gdb/gdbinit` or similar
 - Read and execute `~/.gdbinit`
 - Execute commands provided by args `-ix` and `-iex`
-- Read and execute the local `.gdbinit` file in the current directory, provided `set auto-load local-gdbinit` is set to `on`
+- Read and execute the local `.gdbinit` file in the current directory, provided `set auto-load local-gdbinit` is set to `on` (default)
 - Execute commands provided by args `-ex` and `-x`

 A tip to readers would be to use a combination of these setup steps, such as a project `.gdbinit` file that is committed to the repo so that a team can share common scripts!